japila-books/apache-spark-internals/docs/tools/spark-shell.md

 | Spark Property | Default Value | Description
 | [[spark_repl_class_uri]] `spark.repl.class.uri` | `null` | Used in `spark-shell` to create REPL ClassLoader to load new classes defined in the Scala REPL as a user types code.

-Enable `INFO` logging level for xref:executor:Executor.adoc[org.apache.spark.executor.Executor] logger to have the value printed out to the logs:
+Enable `INFO` logging level for executor:Executor.md[org.apache.spark.executor.Executor] logger to have the value printed out to the logs:

 `INFO Using REPL class URI: [classUri]`